suren-ispiryan/Amazon-react/README.md

 - Confirm email

 Logged In User
++ Form validations.
 + Should be able to see all orders.
-+ Change password
++ Change password.
-+ Page “Your Addresses” (user can have multiple addresses)
++ Page “Your Addresses” (user can have multiple addresses).
-+ Set address as default
++ Set address as default.
 + Buy products.
 + show Added on cart products, available addresses.
 + Ability set default one from available addresses before buying products.